marianahj/forecast/README.md

 ### Models
 The Weather Forecast API works with coordinates, in order to get the coordinates (`.coordinates`) for the  given address, I created the `Address` model.
 This model converts the address params into a String needed to get the coordinates using then geocoder gem.
+I decided to add this model because I considered that this logic doesn't belongs to the API wrapper or the controller.

 I realized that the `geocoder` gem won't return a search result if I added the Address Line 2 (Apt, Unit, Floor, etc.).
 I decided to still include it in the form to minimized the chance that the user will add that information into the Address Line 1.
 In